nyfix/OZ/examples/Readme.md

 timer.cpp | Timer sample demonstrating manual lifetime management. timer2.cpp | Similar to timer.cpp, but using automatic lifetime management (RAII).

+All the examples take a single command-line parameter, the topic used to publish/subscribe -- in each case a reasonable default is provided.

 ## OZ API
 The `oz` namespace defines several classes designed to provide a simple, easy-to-use introduction to OpenMAMA and OZ.